alphagov/paas-team-manual/source/accounts/account_lifecycle.html.md

 ## Upgrading trial orgs to paid orgs

-Currently there is no form for requesting an upgrade to a paid account.
+Currently, there is no form for requesting an upgrade to a paid account.
 Users need to email <gov-uk-paas-support@digital.cabinet-office.gov.uk>.

 It may sometimes be unclear to a tenant that they need to upgrade their org to the paid service, and they might not always explicitly request this.
 As a support agent, it might sometimes be necessary to infer this need.
 For example when: